 The Alzheimer Society of B.C. believes that family members are an integral part of health-care teams.
 Balancing the need for safety during outbreaks of the Omicron variant of COVID-19 with the needs of families presents real challenges to the health-care system that will require creative solutions.

-As part of Alzheimer’s Awareness Month, join us for “Opening the door: Why families are essential to care,” a free virtual event featuring our CEO Jen Lyle in conversation with BC Seniors Advocate Isobel Mackenzie.
-Community members will share some of their experiences to spark a conversation about approaches to dementia care that reflect the essential role families play, both in community and long-term care.
-The event will be recorded and shared after January.
-Click below to register for the event:
+As part of Alzheimer’s Awareness Month, we hosted “Opening the door: Why families are essential to care,” a free virtual event featuring our CEO Jen Lyle in conversation with BC Seniors Advocate Isobel Mackenzie.
+Community members shared some of their experiences to spark a conversation about approaches to dementia care that reflect the essential role families play, both in community and long-term care.
+The event was recorded with ASL and closed captioning.
+You can view it here.

 If you want advocate for issues affecting people living with dementia, you can learn more here.